If you’re a Nashville local with friends and family coming out of the woodwork to visit, this guide will come in handy.

 - Or, you could stay closer to town and kayak our biggest river, the Cumberland.
 The view of downtown Nashville from the water is worth seeing.
 Contact River Queen Voyages.

-- Cheekwood is our beautiful botanical garden and museum.
-From tulips in the spring, to summer installations, fall mums and pumpkins, to an amazing holiday light display, Cheekwood makes it easy to be outside and entertained.
+- Cheekwood Estate & Gardens is our beautiful botanical garden and museum.
+From tulips in the spring and summer installations to fall pumpkins and an amazing holiday light display, Cheekwood makes it easy to be outside and entertained.

-- The only exact replica of Greece’s Parthenon exists right here and is the center of Nashville’s Centennial Park.
-With 132 acres of ponds, gardens, vast lawns and pathways, this is a great place to wonder.
+- The only exact replica of Greece’s Parthenon exists right here, at the center of Nashville’s Centennial Park.
+With 132 acres of ponds, gardens, vast lawns, and pathways, this is a great place to wander.

-- Nashville is known for great parks.
-See our whole list of them here if you are looking to embrace nature more fully.
+- In fact, Nashville is known for great parks.
+See our full list here!

 Music (before the late-night music):